Medacorp/Luigi-s-Mansion/README.md

 NOTE: doing this will not apply any in-world changes, only functionality changes.

 # Official add-ons
+When making your own, consider supporting these, as players may instal them as well.

 * [Luigi's Mansion 3DS Remake](https://github.com/Dhranios/Luigi-s-Mansion-3DS-Remake)

 # Predefined mansions